doc-ai/tensorio-ios/README.md

 *class*

 The *class* field is a string value that contains the Objective-C class name of any custom class you would like to use as an interface to your model.
 It must conform to the `TIOModel` protocol and ship with your application.
-By default `TIOTFLiteModel` is used for TensorFlow lite models.
+By default, if you do not specify a class, the provided  `TIOTFLiteModel` is used for TensorFlow lite models.

 This field is optional.